 - Habitability – The owner agrees that the property is safe and can be lived in by a tenant.
 Also, the home must comply with all state and local ordinances.

 - Agent Compensation – This section of your Chattanooga property management contract will explain any fees that they are going to charge.
 These fees can be management fees, tenant fees, maintenance fees, contractor fees, and any miscellaneous fees that might come up while managing your property.

 This is the part of the Chattanooga Property Manager contract where you promise to hold the property manager harmless for anything that happens while they are managing the property.

 This indemnity can include lack of performance or bodily harm.
 It is standard for most any management agreement.

 In return, the property manager also agrees to hold you, the owner, harmless.

 This section of the agreement will describe the termination policy of the management company.
-In the case of our management company, gkhouses, we have a 30 day written notice termination policy.
+In our company, we have a 30 day written notice termination policy.

-The reason we ask for 30 days is so that we can settle accounts and make sure we prepare any documents you may need to either self-manage or send it to another property manager.
+The reason we ask for 30 days is so that we can settle accounts.
+Also, we make sure we prepare any documents you may need to either self-manage or send it to another property manager.